BenteiLab17/IoT-Project/README.md

 contains such codes which does that task.</h3>
 <p>This repo is mainly divided into 3 sections:</p>
 <ol>
-  <li>Arduino codes (WeMosD1) which reads the sensors data and transmit them to the database (Google Firebase).</li>
+  <li>Arduino codes (WeMosD1) which reads the sensors data and transmit them to the database (Google Firebase).
+The file '.ino' belongs this section</li>
   <li>ML jupyter notebook codes containing a model which is trained using Random Forest.
-The dataset is taken from Kaggle ('Water Potability.csv').</li>
+The dataset is taken from Kaggle ('Water Potability.csv').
+The file '.ipynb' belongs this section</li>
-  <li>Android codes (Java) which fetches water parameters data from "Google Firebase" and predicts whether the water is safe or not.</li>
+  <li>Android codes (Java) which fetches water parameters data from "Google Firebase" and predicts whether the water is safe or not.
+The file '.java', '.xml' and '.tflite' belongs this section</li>
 </ol>

 <p>